leihs/leihs/README.md

 # Live demo

 You can try out a live installation of leihs (the address is below).
 It's always pointing to the latest stable development release.
-If the demo happens to be down, please contact Nadja at nadja.weisskopf@zhdk.ch.
+If the demo happens to be down, please make an issue.

 Demo data is deleted and reset every 24 hours.